 What can actually help?

-Fiber supplementation - specifically, soluble prebiotic fiber - addresses the core problem directly.
+Fiber supplementation with soluble prebiotic fiber addresses the core problem directly.
 It provides the fiber that reduced food intake removes, without the nausea-inducing bulk of whole foods.
 A powder that dissolves in water takes up minimal gastric volume.

 Chicory inulin is particularly well-positioned for this role.
 It is the only prebiotic fiber with a proprietary EU health claim (EFSA Article 13.5) for bowel function.3 The claim is specific: chicory inulin contributes to maintenance of normal defecation by increasing stool frequency, when consumed at 12g per day.
 This claim was authorized based on BENEO’s Orafti chicory inulin - meaning only products using this specific ingredient at the correct dose can carry the claim.

-The clinical dose - 12g per day - is also the dose at which the prebiotic fermentation benefits are well-documented.
+The clinical dose of 12g per day is also the dose at which the prebiotic fermentation benefits are well-documented.
 Inulin is fermented by beneficial gut bacteria in the colon, producing short-chain fatty acids that support gut barrier integrity and feed the microbiome.

 There is a nuance worth noting: chicory inulin is classified as high-FODMAP, which means some individuals may experience bloating, particularly at the full 12g dose when starting out.
-This is a feature of effective prebiotic fermentation, not a sign of intolerance - but it does mean that gradual dose ramping over 7-14 days is important for comfort.
+This is a feature of effective prebiotic fermentation, not a sign of intolerance, but it does mean that gradual dose ramping over 7-14 days is important for comfort.
 Start with 4g per day and increase by 2-4g every few days.
+For a detailed comparison of chicory inulin and psyllium husk, including FODMAP considerations, see our side-by-side fiber comparison for GLP-1 users.

 The bottom line